Yahplee/readme-generator/demo/demo-readme.md

 ## Installation

-I finished the index.js and generateMarkdown.js files.
+I executed by accessing npm packages by using the inquirer and the fs packages.

 ## Usage

-Run the application
+The users would run "npm i" after cloning to create the node modules and then run "node index" to start this application

 ## Contributing

-None for now.
+Yes, by going to my repo on github.com/Yahplee

 ## Tests

-Run node.js
+There are no tests for this application

 ## Questions

 If you have any questions, please feel free to reach me at:

 - GitHub: Yahplee
-- Email: something@gmail.com
+- Email: alee68@fordham.edu

 ## License